NjeriMuchiri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 task -1 A script that print a confused smiley task2 - Displaying contents of a file task3 - Displaying contents of two files
+Listing the last 10 lines of a file task4 - Listing the last 10 lines of a file